-In this American (Innovative) Sonnet, the bi-dialectal speaker offers some solid advice regarding the best attitude to assume while communicating with fellow human beings.
+In Anders Carlson-Wee's American (Innovative) Sonnet, the seemingly bi-dialectal speaker offers advice regarding the best attitude to assume while communicating with fellow human beings.

 In John Donne's Holy Sonnet XII, the speaker explores his displeasure with what seems to constitute an imbalance in nature: humankind's privilege over the lower creatures on the evolutionary scale.